Islamic Fun: Release and aftermath

-The game was released in 1999, and sold from a suburban home in Crawley, West Sussex.
+Islamic Fun was released by Innovative Minds, under the direction of Abbas Panjwani, in 1999.
+It was distributed from his suburban home in Crawley.
 The game marketed itself as a Muslim alternative to secular video games.
 The game only became noticed by the Jewish community over three years after being originally produced in December 2001, after Innovative Minds boycotted Israeli goods on their website.
 The Board of Deputies of British Jews investigated the legal status of the game in the hopes of making it illegal, but were advised by lawyers there is no current legislation to make this possible.

 Panjwani noted that as a result of the boycott, his family had received violent threats, abusive phone calls, several hundred hate e-mails a day, and threats against their website's host providers, and commented that "this matter of the game [Islamic Fun] is the latest of a whole series of abuse we have been receiving simply for practising our right to oppose illegal occupation and atrocities committed by the state of Israel".
-Subsequent to the boycott incident, the game would receive much media attention in the Western World, particularly after the 2005 London commuter terrorist bombings along with other Islamogames.
+Subsequent to the boycott incident, the game would receive much media attention in the Western World, particularly after the 2005 London commuter terrorist bombings along with other Islamic games.

 Game Revolution noted that as of 2013, the games do not function online.